TECHNOLOGY

 Manufacturing steps: Collect & Isolate; Activate; Engineer; Expand; Cryopreserve; Thaw & Administer

-NK cells collected from healthy donors by leukapheresis.
+NK cells are collected from healthy donors by leukapheresis.

 2 | Activate